 Jesus uses an easily understood metaphor to describe the relationship between his disciples and himself.
 He warns of opposition, too.

 Hello welcome to Series 12 and Episode 15.
 This is a metaphor that Jesus gives about the vine and the branches.
 He tells the story of a vine and explains some important realities for his disciples.
-We're in John 15: 1 - 25 in just a few minutes.
+We're in John 15: 1 - 25.

 Introduction and Recap

-We saw Judas departing in the middle of the meal, leaving very unexpectedly and he was heading straight to the religious authorities to tell them of Jesus' movements that evening, and to tell them where they are likely to find him a little bit later on in the evening.
-In the last two episodes, we've been in John's Gospel where we are now and we pointed out the fact that John gives an extended description of Jesus' teaching to his disciples in these critical moments when they're really quite troubled by all the events and all the implications of what was going on.
+We saw Judas departing in the middle of the meal, leaving very unexpectedly.
+He was heading straight to the religious authorities to tell them of Jesus' movements that evening, and to tell them where they are likely to find him a little later on in the evening.
+In the last two episodes, we have been in John's Gospel where we are now and we pointed out the fact that John gives an extended description of Jesus' teaching to his disciples in these critical moments when they're really quite troubled by all the events and all the implications of what was going on.
 What was happening to Judas?
 What was going to happen to Jesus?
 Was he really going to die?
 Were the authorities going to move against him?
 Was Jesus going to bring in his Kingdom and turn the tables on them.
-They were really uncertain as to what was going to happen, so in John 14 in the last two episodes, we've just seen Jesus comforting his disciples, explaining the way of salvation, reminding them of their eternal destiny, reassuring them of his love for them, and in the last episode particularly, pointing out that he is going to send the Holy Spirit, although he won't be with them after his death and resurrection.
-He'll depart from this world; he'll send the Holy Spirit.
+They were really uncertain as to what was going to happen, so in John 14 in the last two episodes, we have seen Jesus comforting his disciples, explaining the way of salvation, reminding them of their eternal destiny, reassuring them of his love for them, and in the last episode particularly, pointing out that he is going to send the Holy Spirit, although he won't be with them after his death and resurrection.
+He will depart from this world; he will send the Holy Spirit.
 The Father and Son will send the Spirit, described as a Spirit of truth and as the advocate in that chapter - the second half of John 14.
-There's been a wonderful teaching to reassure the disciples that the very living presence of God, through the Holy Spirit, is going to be with them continually, once Jesus has departed.
+There has been wonderful teaching to reassure the disciples that the very living presence of God, through the Holy Spirit, is going to be with them continually, once Jesus has departed.
 Departures and separation are always very difficult emotions for humans to go through.
-I'm sure you have had that experience in your own life and the disciples were beginning to realise they were not going to be with Jesus for very much longer.
+I am sure you have had that experience in your own life and the disciples were beginning to realise they were not going to be with Jesus for very much longer.
 That evoked a lot of deep emotions.